Maths Mutt HOME

-This applies to a particle which is launced in the vertical plane with an initial velocity, after which it is subject to free fall acceleration.
+Projectile motion describes the path of an object launched in the vertical plane with an initial velocity, after which it is subject only to gravity.
+Air resistance is ignored.

 A cannon ball is fired from a cannon with an initial velocity Vo m/s2